Is Autism a Stress Adaptation of Neurodivergent Neurotypes?

+“All Roads Lead to Rome”- there are many paths, or combination of paths, that can lead to the same place.
 What makes a stress stressful and subsequently adapting the system, is a variety of influences such as; Genes, Behavioral Genetics, Personality, Epigenetics, Previous Programming, Significant Deficiencies, Age, Timing, Gender and Context of Stress.

 Programming can cross generations, referred to as Transgenerational Epigenetics or Ancestral Programming.
 Programming from stress occurring at conception or in the womb is referred to as Prenatal Stress or Early Life Stress.

 Deficiencies are an important factor to consider when stressors become stressful enough to create programming changes.
 Such deficiencies may come from the Microbiome, Fatty Acids, or artificial lighting.

 There are quite a few Cellular Stressors implicated in autism, such as: Maternal Stress, Maternal and Paternal Health, Pesticides, Endocrine Disruptors, Mitochondrial disturbance, Viruses, Infections, Pharmaceuticals, Chemicals, Metals, Trauma, Pollutants and Social Stress.
 Early life stress programming can also create greater impacts to later life stress.